Learning to weave: My first three FOs

 Project #1: Woollen scarf

 Before one can weave, one must warp.
 This is the process of threading up the loom with the strands of yarn that run the length of the fabric.
 Following Angela Tong’s step-by-step instructions, I calculated the length and number of ends I’d need for my warp for a big wide scarf.
 For this project I bought De Rarum Natura’s Ulysse from Wild and Woolly – this is a gorgeously soft woollen-spun yarn made from European Alpine merino that I had been hoping to try for some time, which hovers somewhere between 4 ply and DK due to its lofty nature.
-Heeding Tong’s advice, I decided the Ulysse wasn’t strong enough for warp, so I instead pulled some 4 ply silk blends from my stash (silk being very strong), including some leftover Brilliance 4 Ply in Uranium (bright green).
+Heeding Tong’s advice, I decided the Ulysse wasn’t strong enough for warp, so I instead pulled some 4 ply silk blends from my stash (silk being very strong), including some leftover (bright green).
 I direct-warped using the peg clamped to my dining table, following Tong’s instructions, which was a fairly straightforward process (I don’t remember swearing).

 Warping with silk blends for project #1 with the 8dpi heddle